alanoursland/tr_xor/reports/relu1/relu1_overview.md

 This experiment studies whether such symmetry emerges reliably from standard training, and how its formation compares to the explicit structure imposed by the absolute value.

 ---

+## Dead Data Point Hypothesis

+During early analysis of models that failed to achieve 100% accuracy, we identified a recurring structural pattern: some input points produced **zero activation** across all ReLU units at initialization.
+We refer to these as **dead data points**.

+### Definition

+An input is considered *dead* if, at model initialization, it lies outside the activation region of **all** ReLU units — i.e., it falls entirely into the negative half-space for each linear unit.
+Formally, an input \$x\_i\$ is dead if:

+$$
+\text{ReLU}(w_1 \cdot x_i + b_1) = \text{ReLU}(w_2 \cdot x_i + b_2) = 0
+$$

+This condition means that the input generates **no signal**, contributes **no loss gradient**, and is effectively **invisible to training** until it activates.
+If the model fails to adjust its weights to activate the point, it may never learn from it.

+### Motivation

+We introduced this metric after observing that several failed training runs shared similar decision boundaries, and many of them had inputs that were dead from the start.
+We hypothesize that **dead data points at initialization are predictive of learning failure**, particularly when they correspond to critical class-1 examples (which must be pushed off-surface to solve XOR).

+This analysis does not claim dead inputs are always harmful—but when they occur early and persist, they may severely restrict the model's capacity to reshape its decision surface.

+Further experiments (e.g., reinitializing models until no data is dead) are planned to evaluate this hypothesis more directly.

+---